Skip to content

 See how DTE is modernizing the grid and serving clean energy…” in their "DTE Best for the World" video.

-ITC Holdings Corp. is the largest independent electricity transmission company in the U.S. – owner, and operator of high-voltage power transmission systems in seven states, with an eighth in development.
+ITC Holdings Corp., through subsidiaries ITCTransmission and Michigan Electric Transmission Company, LLC (METC), owns and maintains nearly 9,100 circuit miles of high-voltage electric lines throughout Michigan’s Lower Peninsula.
+As the nation’s largest independent electric transmission company, ITC focuses solely on electric transmission to enhance reliability, relieve electric transmission congestion, and connect all energy resources to customers in a non-discriminatory manner.
 ITC’s investments in power transmission infrastructure lower electricity costs, improve service reliability and safety, and increase economic activity and tax revenues for customers, stakeholders, and communities.
 Contact Nora Balgoyen, EDFP, Senior Area Manager, PH: 269-792-7228, nbalgoyen@itctransco.com.

 ITC Michigan - Click here to watch the video.